Assyro AI

 • Prevention of microbial contamination through physical barrier maintenance

-• Protection against environmental factors including moisture, oxygen, and light
+• Protection against environmental factors including moisture, oxygen, and light that affect stability

 • Preservation of product potency and stability over the labeled shelf life